scitags/flowd-go/rpms/glowd.1.md

   `ip-link(8)`.

 - **removeQdisc [bool] {true}**: Whether to remove the qdisc (see `tc(8)`) implicitly created to hook the eBPF program.
-Unless you have a very good reason to, don't reconfigure this value as doing so might leave the system in a 'dirty' state after glowd exits.
+Unless you have a very good reason to, don't reconfigure this value as doing so might leave the system in a 'dirty' state after flowd-go exits.
 In order to remove the qdisc manually you can run:

         $ tc qdisc del dev <targetInterface> clsact

   Where `targetInterface` is the one configured with the previous option.

-- **programPath [string] {""}**: The path to an eBPF program to load instead of the one embedded into glowd.
+- **programPath [string] {""}**: The path to an eBPF program to load instead of the one embedded into flowd-go.
 This program should have been compiled in a particular way as the loading into the kernel won't work otherwise.
 Please refer to the eBPF documentation bundled with the implementation to take a look at how the embedded program is compiled.